 According to the internet, this saying means that many difficult things always happen at the same time.

 I was in a very challenging long distance relationship in November, 2015.
 My relationship was constantly disrupted by arguments, and the lows far outweighed the highs.
 Needless to say, I was feeling pretty unhappy.
 It was raining quite a lot in my tiny little world.

 But after a couple of days, the rain suddenly got worse, and it started to pour.
 What happened?
-In addition to my relationship impacting my happiness, my body suddenly decided to say “fuck it”, and I got a huge fever and an inflammed throat.
+In addition to my relationship impacting my happiness, my body suddenly decided to say "fuck it", and I got a huge fever and an inflamed throat.
 My life was reduced to me shivering and sweating in my bed without being able to eat anything for a couple of days.

 Normally, I would be able to increase my happiness by doing things I enjoyed: running, gaming, playing guitar.
 NOPE.
 Not anymore.
 I was not able to do anything at all, let alone things that I liked.

 Below is the data that I entered in my personal happiness tracking journal.
 This is how I rated my happiness on this day.

 |Comment||Another day in HELL.|